 So, to regain control of the supply, their position of power in the relationship, and to tame their crippling fear of abandonment, it’s common for a narcissist to use discarding to reassure their fragile sense of self.

-We highly recommend that you familiarize yourself with How to Use the Grey Rock Method on a Narcissist, Does the Grey Rock Method Work, and How Do Narcissists React to the Grey Rock Method to grasp a comprehensive understanding of this awesome technique to protect yourself from narcissistic abuse and to understand why it is so important to use the technique from a place of awareness and understanding of narcissism and not from a place of helplessness and hopelessness.
+We highly recommend that you familiarize yourself with How to Use the Gray Rock Method on a Narcissist, Does the Gray Rock Method Work, and How Do Narcissists React to the Gray Rock Method to grasp a comprehensive understanding of this awesome technique to protect yourself from narcissistic abuse and to understand why it is so important to use the technique from a place of awareness and understanding of narcissism and not from a place of helplessness and hopelessness.